teoderizzoai/GH-GreenKeeper/README.md

 - 🌲 🌳 🌳 🌲 🌳 🌲 🌳 🌲 🌲 🌳 🌲 🌳 🌲 🌳 🌲 🌳 🌲 🌳 🌲 🌳
 ```

 *Note: Each line will have exactly 20 trees.
 New trees are added to existing lines until they reach 20, then a new line is started.
-Trees are randomly shuffled for natural forest patterns.
-Some runs might be skipped (15% chance), creating natural gaps in your forest growth!*
+Each tree gets its own commit, creating authentic GitHub activity!*

 ## 🌲 The Tree Types